shift7-ch/katta-docs/02_OVERVIEW.md

 ![ServerSetup.drawio.png](img/overview/ServerSetup.drawio.png)

-In words: in order to be able to upload storage profiles, the following actions need to be taken:
+In words: in order to be able to use the uploaded storage profiles, the following actions need to be taken:

-* for Static Mode, we do S3 calls from the Web Client, hence CSP settings need to be set correctly matching the endpoints of the storage profile.
+* for Static Mode, we do S3 calls from the Web Client to upload the vault template, hence CSP settings need to be set correctly matching the endpoints of the storage profile.
 Contact your
   Katta Server admin running Katta Web.
 * for STS, the trust and roles need to be configure in IAM of the S3 provider.
 See [04_SETUP_KATTA_SERVER.md](04_SETUP_KATTA_SERVER.md) for details.